teamshares/shoelace/docs/pages/tokens/ts-elevation.md

+---
+meta:
+  title: Elevation
+  description: Elevation tokens are used to give elements the appearance of being raised off the page.
+toc: false
+---

 # Elevation

 > Elevation tokens and styles are used to give elements the appearance of being raised off the page.
 This adds a sense of depth to the UI and gives users cues for how to interact with elements on the page.